 Meta Description: This element is displayed directly below the Title and the page URL in the SERPs.
 The description is limited to approximately 160 characters including spaces and provides further information describing what a visitor might find on the webpage.

 IMPORTANT: Every page should have a unique, well-crafted title and description.
-If the search engine does not find a meta description tag used for a webpage the search engine will attempt to use the most logical content it can find on the page.
+If the Google does not find a meta description tag used for a webpage it will attempt to use the most logical content it can find on the page.
 This is frequently the first 160 characters of text on the web page.

 Meta Keywords: If you encounter this tag you can ignore it.
 This meta tag has diminished in importance, is ignored by Google and not worth spending any time on.
-It is no longer used and was retired somewhere around 2006.
+It is no longer used and was retired by Google in 2006.
 Don’t waste any time on it.
-If you’d like more insights on the deprecated tag here is an informative article: “Meta keywords Why we don’t use them – and neither should you”
+For more insights on the deprecated tag see: “Meta keywords Why we don’t use them – and neither should you”

-How Title Tags & Meta Descriptions Looks in Actual Search Results
+How SEO Page Title Tags & SEO Meta Descriptions Look in Actual Search Results

 Sometimes a picture is worth a thousand word – or more.
 The Screenshots below provides a good illustration of the Title and Meta Description in action.
 The first image is from a browser on a desktop computer.
 The second image is from a browser on a mobile phone.